-Alan Kesselhaut is known for his expertise in using high dynamic range (HDR) techniques and for his accomplishments as a photographer, teacher and mentor.
+Alan Kesselhaut is known for his expertise in high dynamic range (HDR) techniques and for his accomplishments as a photographer, teacher and mentor.
 He has taught classes and workshops in New York, Philadelphia, Berlin, Germany, Sedona, Arizona and New Jersey.
-Alan has also taught a photography class to the staff at the Lewis Center for the Arts at Princeton University.
+He has instructed educational, business and corporate groups including Princeton University's Lewis Center for the Arts staff, Deloitte, Red Bank High School, Gill St Bernard staff members and has mentored young people across the globe, most recently a young man whom he met in Kigali, Rwanda.
 His HDR Youtube video has been viewed by more than 400,000 people worldwide.

 Alan comes to digital photography with a degree in graphic arts, composition and design and as the former owner of a graphic arts company.